hhroc/COMIDA-Minutes-Indexer/README.md

 =============

 This tool was created to index meeting minutes (notes) for the County of Monroe Industrial Development Agency (COMIDA).
-The tool has two parts: 1) a web scraper that pulls down the pdf documents, converts them, and then indexes them, and 2) a small web application that allows for simple searching of these indexed documents.
+The tool has two parts:

+ - A web scraper that pulls down the pdf documents, converts them, and then indexes them.
+ - A small web application that allows for simple searching of these indexed documents.

 You can see a live demo of this code [here](http://comida.mycodespace.net/)